DeMar DeRozan burns the Wizards at the buzzer as the Bulls grab a 120-119 win

 Gafford gets going

-Since getting bullied by Philadelphia’s Joel Embiid on Dec.
-26, Gafford has had a solid few games at Capital One Arena.
+Since getting bullied by Philadelphia’s Joel Embiid on Sunday, Gafford has had a solid few games at Capital One Arena.
 He was particularly valuable Saturday, extending possessions in the third quarter and standing 8 for 8 from the floor midway through the period, leading the team with 17 points.
-He finished 9 for 10 in 20 minutes.
+He finished 9 for 10 in 20 minutes for 19 points and eight rebounds but didn’t play at all in the fourth.

+“I thought the switching did a better job keeping guys in front, kept us out of rotations, and Vucevic is a pretty good pick-and-pop big,” Unseld said of his rotations late in the game.
+“I thought we were getting dragged down the floor a bit, giving up some separation; he got some good looks.
+Switches kept that to a minimum, but then you’ve got to deal with the post-ups, you got to deal with the offensive rebounds.”

 Hot half